Let the shifting Arctic sky wash away the noise of everyday life and surround you with clarity, warmth and quiet wonder.

 This is a place where the lights find you.

-Watch the Aurora Borealis directly from your room
+Watch the Aurora Borealis directly from outside your room

-On many evenings, the Aurora appears right above Arctic Bath, allowing guests to witness the sky transform from the comfort of their bed, terrace or warm spa robe after a sauna session.
+On many evenings, the Aurora appears right above Arctic Bath, allowing guests to witness the sky transform from just outside their door, on the terrace or in the warm jacuzzi after a sauna session.

 It is an experience that blends quiet luxury with the wild beauty of Swedish Lapland.